This is a must-read for new, and expectant moms! What shouldn’t you buy used?

 - Be cautious of free items.
 They may be free but that doesn’t mean they’re safe and many people will take in the attempt to re-sell.

-- One option instead of purchasing baby items is renting them from a company, a friend or family member.
+- One option instead of purchasing baby items is renting them from a company, a friend or a family member.
 Rented equipment is more likely to be checked for recalls and defects.
 Should you choose to borrow from friends and family make sure all items are safe for use before using.

 Having a baby can be expensive but that doesn’t mean you have to spend a lot doing so.
 If you’re lucky enough to be thrown a shower be extremely happy in receiving brand new baby items.
-The only way to almost completely avoid recalls is purchasing everything new which this can be costly, however, if shopped right it can be done.
+The only way to almost completely avoid recalls is purchasing everything new which can be costly, however, if shopped right it can be done.
 Items can still be recalled prior, during or after purchase.
 It is extremely important to make sure you register ALL products in case of a recall.

 Did I miss any important items that should be added to this list?
 What items would you be reluctant to purchase used?
-Sound off in the comments below I love to hear what you have to say!
+Sound off in the comments below I love to hear what you have to say.

 Hi there!
 I’m Jacqueline Diaz, the voice behind Mayhem & Motherhood and the mother of five wonderful children.
 I enjoy sharing my passion and knowledge about a wide variety of topics such as home management, crafts, to parenting and beyond.
 I am passionate to help you achieve even a little bit of sanity in the chaos we call life.